Cathedral of Learning: Funding

-Fundraising for this project came in many forms, including donations from industries, corporations, individuals and foreign governments.
-To raise public views of the Cathedral, and at the same time finance the construction, Bowman started a fundraising campaign in 1925.
+Fundraising for this project came in a number of forms, including donations from industries, corporations, individuals and foreign governments.
+To raise public views of the cathedral, and at the same time finance the construction, Bowman started a fundraising campaign in 1925.

 An important part of this campaign was a project reaching out to the children of the city entitled "Buy a Brick for Pitt".
 Each schoolchild sent a dime ($0.10) and a letter to the university, explaining how they earned the dime for the building.
-In exchange, the child received a certificate for one brick contained in the Cathedral.
+In exchange, the child received a certificate for one brick contained in the cathedral.
 A total of 97,000 certificates were issued to children.

 Commons Room

-The main part of the Cathedral's first floor is the Commons Room, called one of the "great architectural fantasies of the twentieth century", is a fifteenth-century English perpendicular Gothic-style hall that covers half an acre (2,000 m2) and extends upward four stories, reaching 52 ft tall.
+The main part of the cathedral's first floor, the Commons Room, called one of the "great architectural fantasies of the twentieth century", is a fifteenth-century English perpendicular Gothic-style hall that covers half an acre (2,000 m2) and extends upward four stories, reaching 52 ft tall.
 The room was a gift of Andrew Mellon.
 It is a piece of true Gothic architecture; no steel supports were used in the construction of its arches.
 Each arch is a true arch, and they support their own weight.
 Each base for the arches weighs five tons, and it is said that they are so firmly placed that each could hold a large truck.
 The large central piers act only as screens for the structural steel that holds up the upper floors of the building.

 Despite its heavy use, the Commons Room is kept quiet by the use of Guastavino acoustical tiles as the stones between the ribs of vaulting.
 This feature was insisted upon by Chancellor Bowman.
 The architect, Klauder, objected due to the increased costs of this construction method.
 Bowman responded with the comment: "You cannot build a great University with fraud in it."

 Klauder considered the Commons Room to be his greatest achievement.

 Joseph Gattoni designed the stonework, much of which depicts western Pennsylvanian plant life.
 The walls are made of Indiana limestone and the floor is green Vermont slate.

 The wrought iron in the room, including the large gates leading to the elevators, was a gift from George Hubbard Clapp and was designed by the ironworker Samuel Yellin.
 Over the gates are two lines by Robert Bridges, from an untitled poem:

 Here is eternal spring; for you the very stars of heaven are new.

 Also located in the corridors surrounding the Commons Room are plaques featuring calligraphy designed and hand-cut in slate by Edward Catich, including one featuring a poem by Lawrence Lee titled "The Cathedral," as well as stained glass windows by Charles Connick.

-During finals in the winter, fires in the enormous fireplace are lit, to promote a comforting and pleasant atmosphere for the dozens of students typically found studying into the late hours.